 31. PrecisionHawk – Drone tech company PrecisionHawk offers a fully autonomous UAV performing low altitude aerial data collection and subsequent data management and analysis.

 33. Rowbot Systems – develops and provides a robotic machine that allows farmers to practice in-season nitrogen management.
-Tcompany has focused on fertilizing corn, but the robot platform could also potentially spray herbicides or pesticides when needed, plant cover crop seeds between the corn rows in early fall before harvest, or mechanically kill off weeds that have become resistant to chemicals.
+The company’s focus is on fertilizing corn, but the platform could also potentially spray herbicides or pesticides when needed, plant cover crop seeds between the cornrows in early fall before harvest, or mechanically kill weeds that have become resistant to chemicals.

 34. Spread – A Japanese lettuce grower, is constructing the world’s largest plant factory near Osaka and Kyoto.
-The new factory, schedule for mid-2017, will be as robotically automated as possible.
-Spread’s existing facility, from which they are learning what tasks can be automated, produces 21,000 heads of lettuce per day using LED lighting, controlled air conditioning and recirculating water.
-Spread is planning to construct and operate 20 new factories in the next 5 years in addition to selling the technology for others to build their own plant factories.
+The new factory, scheduled for mid-2017, will be as robotically automated as possible.
+Spread’s current facility produces 21,000 heads of lettuce per day using LED lighting, controlled air conditioning, and recirculating water.
+The company is planning to construct and operate 20 new factories in the next five years in addition to selling the technology for others to build their own plant factories.

 35. Tortuga AgTech – builds digital horticulture systems using robotics, automation, and precision data analytics and machine learning.
-It also builds harvesting robotics for controlled environment growers.
+It also makes harvesting robotics for controlled environment growers.

 36. Urban Crops – A Belgium startup pioneering the distribution of robotized vertical farming and plant factories.
-The company offers two types of products, one fits into a 40’ container and can be fully automated or not, and another is custom built for larger spaces.
-Currently the company has made a small number of sales, and has partnered with companies such as Belgocatering, a Belguim based catering company, and a UAE group of investors.
+The company offers two types of products, one fits into a 40’ container and can be fully automated or not, and another is custom-built for larger spaces.
+The company has made a small number of sales and has partnered with companies such as Belgocatering, a Belgium based catering company, and a UAE group of investors.

 37. Urbinati – an Italian manufacturer of nursery technology including automated, and in some cases robotic, seeding, pot filling, transplanting, handling and irrigation devices.
 They also sell backroom processing robots such as palletizers.

-38. Transplant Systems – a NZ integrator and reseller of nursery machinery and robots from Urbinati and others.
+38. Transplant Systems – an NZ integrator and reseller of nursery machinery and robots from Urbinati and others.

 39. Visser – a Dutch provider of horticulture automation systems and complete production lines for large and small nurseries and greenhouses including a robot seeder, transplanter and packing and palletizing robots.

 40. Vision Robotics – Dubbed as some of the best products on the market, the San Diego company has been working on agriculture robotic systems for seven years.
-Thier products include a vineyard pruner that images vines and uses a robotic arm to thin plants, as well as an automated lettuce thinner.
+Their products include a vineyard pruner that takes images of vines and uses a robotic arm to thin plants, as well as an automated lettuce thinner.